PARC-Robotics/documentation-2023/docs/competition-instructions/phase-1/task-2-weed-detection.md

 ### Exploring multiple routes

-We have prepared three pre-defined routes you can use as you develop your solution with each route having different goal location.
+We have prepared three pre-defined routes you can use as you develop your solution with each route having a different starting location.

 === "Route 1"
     ![task1_world](../assets/Task1Route1.png)